-Class/EXAM Meeting Time and Location: The Comprehensive Exam takes place near the end of the term, preferably in Week 8 or 9 on/near Saturday, January 27, or Saturday, February 3, 2018, for four hours, from 1:00-5:00 p.m.
-Students in the West Texas area will meet in the Gates Hall computer lab, room 204, on the University's main/home campus in Plainview, Texas.
+Class/EXAM Meeting Time and Location: The Comprehensive Exam takes place near the end of the term, preferably in Week 7 for four hours, usually from 1:00-5:00 p.m.
+Students in the West Texas area may schedule to meet on the University's campus in Plainview, Texas.

-\If a student is unable to travel to the Plainview campus for the exam, the student may locate an eligible proctor and an alternate site closer to the student's home location or may use Examity through Blackboard.
+If a student is unable to travel to the Plainview campus for the exam, the student may locate an eligible proctor and an alternate site closer to the student's home location or may use "Examity" through Blackboard.

-Proctors must first be approved through the Virtual Campus process-see here for details and form: https://www.wbu.edu/wbu-online/current-students/proctored-exams.htm ALSO, the location, date, proctor, and proctor's official email address MUST be submitted to Dr. Brandenburg (LBrandenburg@wbu.edu) a minimum of two weeks prior to the exam date-in this case, by, Friday, January 12, 2018.
-(If I do not know of an approved proctor and a date, I cannot send the exam on time.)
+Proctors must first be approved through the Virtual Campus process-see here for details and form.
+ALSO, the location, date, proctor, and proctor's phone number and official email address MUST be submitted to Dr. Strovas (Strovas K@wbu.edu) a minimum of two weeks prior to the exam date.
+(If Dr. Strovas does not know of an approved proctor and a date, she cannot send the exam on time.)

 Catalog Description: Written analytical essays in response to a minimum of three pre-selected texts.
 Required of all MA in English students.
+Note: Credit/No Credit grading scale.
 May be repeated one time.